vernonclarke/Day_R_analysis/README.md

 This method is somewhat akin to R's Type 1 method for calculating quantiles, also known as the "inverted empirical distribution function."

-The `quantile` function in R with the option `type=1` in R's default boxplot(), the applied method is close to, but not exactly the same as, Tukey's original method for hinges.
+The `quantile()` function in R with the option `type=1` in R's default `boxplot()`, the applied method is close to, but not exactly the same as, Tukey's original method for hinges.

-GraphPad Prism generally calculates quartiles using the method that is commonly taught, which corresponds to "Type 7" in R's quantile() function
+`GraphPad Prism` generally calculates quartiles using the method that is commonly taught, which corresponds to "Type 7" in R's quantile() function

+** In summary, the native R function, `boxplot` calculates whisker-and-box plots based on Tukey's original 'hinges' method by calling `stats::fivenum` **

-R default and also here is type=6; should produce similar results to GraphPad
+** The function `custom_boxplot` calculates quartiles using R function `quantile()`.
+This can be set to type =1 to 9.
+The default setting is type = 6 which should produce similar results to `GraphPad Prism`  **

+	#     notes on random mixed effects model
+	#     y ~ x + (1|s):
+	#     formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s
+	#     y: This is the dependent variable you are trying to model or predict.
+	#     ~: The tilde separates the dependent variable from the independent variables and random effects.
+	#     x: This is the independent (or fixed-effect) variable.
+The model will estimate how y varies with x.
+	#     +: The plus sign indicates that you are including more terms in the model.
+	#     (1|s): This is a random intercept for subject s.
+In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.

+Note: the use of X11 (including tcltk) requires XQuartz (version 2.8.5 or later).

+always re-install XQuartz when upgrading your macOS to a new major version.